FAQ on the Paleos®ULTRA

 For a better understanding, it may be easier to imagine a chain of jewelry.
 We are sure that women in particular can confirm that although jewelry is metal it feels very pleasant on the skin.
 This is similar to what how the fine ring mesh of the Paleos® feels.

 However, it's true that, the Paleos® can cause problems.
-However, these can easily be avoided or prevented.
+But these can easily be avoided or prevented.
 If you have a sensitive skin, pressure marks and skin irritation due to the ever moving ring tissue can occur, particularly to the top of the foot and the ankle.
 This has to be considered when you want to do more with Paleos® than just playing golf, strolling or walking.